Employee Professional Development Plan: How to Create One

 • Achievable and realistic

-• Relevant to your particular career plan
+• Relevant to their particular career plan

-Step two: Write down your strengths and weaknesses.
+Step two: Write down strengths and weaknesses.

 Honest self-assessment is critical when creating a PDP.
 Some examples of strengths and weaknesses might include the following:

-• Strengths: good leadership skills, knowledge of accounting, creativity
+• Strengths: Good leadership skills, knowledge of accounting, creativity

-• Weaknesses: self-critical, fear of public speaking, procrastination
+• Weaknesses: Self-critical, fear of public speaking, procrastination

-Step three: Create your professional development plan.
+Step three: Create the professional development plan.

 Learn from the best